bctala/FastHacks/README.md

-# fast_hacks
+# Fast_hacks

-A new Flutter project.
+A new Flutter project under the name Murshdi.

 ## Getting Started